ForNeVeR/leechnet/README.md

 Installation
 ------------
-First of all, you'll need the `happstack-server` package.
-Get it, for example, by executing
+First of all, you need to install some packages.
+Do it by executing

     $ cabal install happstack-server
     $ cabal install json